Flaming Star: Box office

-Critical receptions
+Critical reception

 The film received generally positive reviews, with a few critics lauding Presley's performance and noting his improvement as an actor.
 A. H. Weiler of The New York Times praised the film as "an unpretentious but sturdy Western that takes the time, the place and the people seriously."
 Variety called the plot "disturbingly familiar and not altogether convincing, but the film, attractively mounted and consistently diverting, will entertain and absorb the audience it is tailored for."

 Harrison's Reports graded it "Very good," calling Presley "believable" and John McIntire "a powerful figure."
 Charles Stinson of the Los Angeles Times appraised the film as "standard for its type — the half-breed tragedy — but done well enough to head a program double bill."
 Stinson wrote of Presley that "he seems to be improving noticeably with every film.
 He has, of course, rather a distance yet to go to dramatic power and polish.
 But 'Flaming Star' and 'G.I.
 Blues' are a long way up from 'Jailhouse Rock.'"
 Richard L. Coe of The Washington Post criticized the film for "flat, one-syllable dialogue" and "ruthless predictability," though he found some of the outdoor shots "handsome."

 The Monthly Film Bulletin wrote that although the film "never really gets beyond the comic-strip weepie stage," director Siegel "has managed to communicate considerable excitement through flashes of imaginative cutting and handsome composition, notably in the first Indian attack, and in some realistically staged fight, chase and battle passages ...
 But Siegel's main achievement is his direction of Elvis Presley, still basically not an actor, but no longer a joke as a screen personality.
 Given the full, virile build-up, he plays the half-breed with a brooding presence that is surprisingly effective."

 Johnson eventually saw the film and said he "liked it very much."
 He thought Siegel "did a first-rate job and also Presley did."

 Quentin Tarantino later called the film "a truly great '50s Western, and maybe the most brutally violent American Western of its era."